6. Exploring advanced features#

 ob_results = prequential_evaluation(stream=stream, learner=ob_learner)

-print(f"Accuracy without normalization: {ob_results['cumulative'].accuracy()}")
+print(f"\tAccuracy without normalisation: {ob_results['cumulative'].accuracy()}")

--s (ArffFileStream -f /local/scratch/antonlee/datasets/electricity.arff) -f NormalisationFilter
+-s (ArffFileStream -f data/electricity.arff) -f NormalisationFilter

-Accuracy with online normalization: 80.53937146892656
+Accuracy with online normalisation: 80.53937146892656

-Accuracy without normalization: 82.06656073446328
+Accuracy without normalisation: 82.06656073446328

-3. Comparing a MOA and SKLearn models#
+6.3 Comparing a MOA and sklearn models#

 [5]: